NewsWaukesha County

 Kristin Bencivenga is a breast cancer survivor and founder of Hope Chimes.

 As a neonatal intensive care unit nurse, Kristin understands how important it is for people to stay positive while battling health issues.
 She and Laura decided to bring bells back but focus on celebrating cancer milestones, like a positive scan or procedure, not just the end of treatment.
-This summer, while in the middle of creating their nonprofit, Hope Chimes, Laura discovered she also had breast cancer.
+This summer, while in the middle of creating their nonprofit, Hope Chimes, Lauren discovered she also had breast cancer.

 Watch: Bringing hope to breast cancer patients.